 Is a Bad Medical Outcome a Malpractice Case?
 5 Questions To Help You Decide

-Posted by Howard Janet on Aug 14, 2015 in Medical Malpractice
+Posted by Howard Janet on August 14, 2015 in Medical Malpractice Blog Posts

 When a medical procedure results in injury or even death, it is natural to wonder if it was preventable.
 Often, the bad result was not caused by doctors or hospital mistakes.
 However, in some cases life-altering errors were made, and questions do need to be asked–and answered.